sagemath/trac_to_gh/Issue 7619.md

 # Issue 7619: Pickling support for finite word defined by callable and iterable

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7619

 Original creator: slabbe